Upside-Down German Chocolate Cake

 - In a large bowl, cream butter and sugar until light and fluffy.
 Beat in the chocolate, eggs and vanilla.
 Combine the dry ingredients; gradually add to the creamed mixture alternately with buttermilk, beating well after each addition.
 Pour over topping.

-- Bake at 350° for 40-45 minutes or until a toothpick inserted near the center comes out clean.
+- Bake at 350° for 40-45 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 5 minutes before inverting onto a serving plate.
 Serve with whipped topping if desired.
-Yield: 9 servings.

 Nutrition Facts1 piece: 494 calories, 25g fat (13g saturated fat), 82mg cholesterol, 409mg sodium, 64g carbohydrate (46g sugars, 2g fiber), 7g protein.

 Mar 2, 2017

 Fit a circle of parchment in pan before putting in the pecan layer to make finished cake release easily.
 This recipe is more 'authentic' tasting than those which use a cream cheese layer on top..